querkmachine/beeps.website/src/blog/2025-06-25-the-not-quite-new-govuk-brand.md

 Today, the Government Digital Service (GDS to its friends) is launching the refreshed GOV.UK brand.

 {% figure caption="The old logo and colourway versus the new." %}
-{% responsiveImage "./src/images/govuk-brand-refresh.png", "Before and after image of the GOV.UK logo.
+{% image "/images/govuk-brand-refresh.png", "Before and after image of the GOV.UK logo.
 The old is in black and white, with a minimalist Tudor crown icon and the site's name set in a sans-serif typeface.
 The new is white on a bright blue background, the dot of the wordmark raised up, enlargened, and changed into a cyan blue." %}
 {% endfigure %}

 The likes of Reddit and tabloid news outlets picked up on this a few days ago, but this shouldn't really be news.
 In fact, [the initiative to update the brand was announced well over a year ago](https://www.civilserviceworld.com/professions/article/gov-uk-brand-refresh-gds-lnet-contract), including the reasons for it happening, and that the costs for it would be taken from GDS's normal operating budget.